 Research and design also play key parts in this comprehensive course, which will challenge you to design creatively and apply engineering modelling and analysis methods to projects.
-You'll have the opportunity to grow your skillset by linking theory with practice in a variety of assignments, reports and design processes, enhancing your literacy and risk management abilities along the way.
+You'll have the opportunity to grow your technical skillset by linking theory with practice in a variety of assignments, reports and design processes, enhancing your literacy and risk management abilities along the way.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Postgraduate studies in civil engineering are ideal if you would like to broaden and deepen your technical knowledge of specialised civil engineering areas and develop a wider perspective and understanding of the issues facing the civil engineering industries.
+Postgraduate studies in civil engineering are ideal if you would like to broaden and deepen your technical knowledge of specialised civil engineering areas and develop a broader perspective and understanding of the issues facing the civil engineering industries.
 The course is designed for those who have already graduated with a civil engineering or engineering-related degree.

-A civil engineering degree will prepare you for a career in the construction industry as well as in the wider business, management and financial sectors.
-Recent graduates have been employed by civil and structural engineering practices, local authorities, government agencies and civil engineering contractors.
-Civil and structural engineers have the opportunity to work on buildings of all kinds as well as transport and communication infrastructures.
+A civil engineering degree will prepare you for a career in the construction industry and the wider business, management and financial sectors.
+Civil and structural engineering practices, local authorities, government agencies and civil engineering contractors have employed recent graduates.
+Civil and structural engineers can work on buildings of all kinds as well as transport and communication infrastructures.
 These can include bridges, roads, tunnels, canals and other large constructions.
-They also work for employers involved in the production, storage and distribution of electricity, gas and water.
+They also work for employers involved in producing, storing and distributing electricity, gas and water.
 Opportunities are available with employers both in the UK and overseas.

 Graduates can also use the qualification as a stepping-stone into a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Some of these roles may require relevant experience and/or postgraduate study.
+Some possibilities include the following: